AmelieRolland/weather-app/README.md

 There is a big JS community on internet so I could find most solutions to my problematics.

+Still, I integrate a real time clock, but I couldn't find a way to make it use the timezone...
+So, so far, apparently I can use it only in France ; if I set a different city abroad it won't change the time.
+(I found out that when I use the data, the setInterval won't work as it should.)
+I will work on this.

 I added a file, in Services, where I made a function to change the main image + description acording to the weather code.

 Also, since I trained myself, maybe I used some methods, or functions that are not the most optimized; I'm sure I will learn more soon and change it when needed.